minds-ai/zoom-drive-connector/README.md

 public folder in Google Drive.
 This software aims to fill a missing piece of functionality in Zoom (post-meeting recording sharing).

+## December 2024 update

+Support added for Zoom Webhooks.
+This allows the program to be notified when a new recording is available.
+This is a more efficient way to handle new recordings, as the program does not need to poll the Zoom API every few minutes.
+The program will now listen for new recordings and upload them to Google Drive as soon as they are available.

+To use this feature, you need to set up a webhook in Zoom.
+This can be done by following the instructions in the Zoom API documentation.
+You will need to provide the URL of the server where the program is running, and a secret key that will be used to verify the authenticity of the webhook requests.
+The secret key should be added to the `config.yaml` file under the `zoom` section.

+In addition to the download and upload functionality of recordings, the program can also post the AI generated summary of the meeting to a Slack channel.
+Note, that the message will be posted to the main channel and the summary to the thread of the main message.

+To enable this the Slack bot needs the following permissions:
+- chat:write
+- channels:history
+- groups:history

 ## Setup
 Create a file called `config.yaml` with the following contents:
 ```yaml